aws/aws-graviton-getting-started/perfrunbook/system-load-and-compute-headroom.md

 # System Load and Compute Headroom

-The typical pricing model for cloud computing services centers on the amount of hardware resources set aside for the customer.
-With this, ideally such resources should be utilized fully, to operate at peak economy.
+From an economical perspective compute resources should be utilized fully.
-In the ideal world the performance of a system should be linear up to 100% load.
+Ideally the system's performance should increase linearly up to 100% CPU load.
 This can be in the context of pure compute or peak load and fail-over resilience.
-However, depending on workloads, systems that employ simultaneous multithreading (SMT), aka 'Hyperthreading', incur non-linear performance degradation when the system is loaded beyond 50%.
-Systems that don't use SMT will degrade as well, to some extent, because of shared resource contention.
+Graviton instances and x86-type instances, such as c6i, behave fundamentally different under load.
+Any initial x86 advantage over Graviton starts to disappear beyond 50% system load.
+This effect is caused by symmetric multithreading and the Linux kernel's preferrence of CPU cores over CPU threads.
-In the following the extent of this degradation is investigated with a few illustrative workloads.
+In the following this behavior is investigated with a few illustrative workloads.

 ### Experimental Setup